soumya0422/FitPulse-Health-Anomaly-Detection-from-Fitness-Devices-/Milestone 2/README.md

 - Clustering revealed distinct behavioral groups corresponding to different activity levels.
 - Certain clusters exhibited higher variability and entropy, indicating atypical behavior.

 ---

-## Screenshots of Outputs
-The following outputs were generated during analysis:
-- Prophet forecast plots with confidence intervals
-- Anomaly detection plots highlighting deviations
-- KMeans cluster visualizations
-- Silhouette score evaluation plots

-(Screenshots of these outputs can be found in the project repository or notebook.)

----